 If you want automation and segmentation, upgrading to a paid plan is an option – but it’s not necessarily a good one.
 Mailjet’s cheapest paid plan (which I discuss below) doesn’t include these features either, so you’d need to pay for at least the Premium plan.

 After comparing this platform to its competitors, I’m not convinced that paying for a Mailjet plan is worth it.
 For example, Sendinblue’s Free plan comes with advanced segmentation, automated emails, and a higher daily sending limit (300 emails).
 With such a full-featured free plan, you could grow your list with Sendinblue and leverage your email marketing efforts before committing to a paid service.

 Mailjet’s cheapest paid plan comes with a few perks.
 But in my experience, these extras aren’t nearly enough to warrant the cost.
-The Basic plan removes the daily sending limit and the Mailjet logo, starting at $9.65 for 30,000 emails per month.
+The Essential plan removes the daily sending limit and the Mailjet logo, starting at $15.00 for 15,000 emails per month.
 This plan also includes email ticket support beyond the initial 30 days, which is when the Free plan’s online support ends.

-Ultimately, I’d recommend skipping Mailjet’s Basic plan and looking at the Premium plan no matter how many emails you plan to send.
-The latter includes essential features like segmentation, A/B testing, and dynamic content for a nominal price increase.
+Ultimately, I’d recommend skipping Mailjet’s Essential plan and looking at the Premium plan no matter how many emails you plan to send.
+The latter includes critical features like automation, A/B testing, and dynamic content for a nominal price increase.